dotmjsc/K2450_Arb_I/readme.md

 * **NPLC** (Number of Power Line Cycles) this is essentially a averaging setting.
 The higher the less noise you will see on the measurements.
 One powerline cycle is 1/(line frequency).
 In European countries it is 20ms.
 The lowest setting is 0.01 - 200µs.
 If you choose **Auto** the program will determine the highest possible NPLC setting in respect to the total calculated source delay and the time step.
 I recommend this!

 * **Initial Delay** is the time the SMU actively sources 0 (Zero) Amperes after it went from HIGH-Z to ON.
 Running the sequence starts afterwards.
-This is helpful to avoid measuring the tiny current spike that happens then.
-If your DUT is a electrochemical cell with a high ESR, better use a high setting here.
+This is helpful to avoid measuring the current spike that happens when the internal relay switches.
+Better use a high setting here if your DUT is a electrochemical cell with a high ESR.

 ### Miscellaneous settings and Buttons